Is Stem Cell Therapy Legal in Canada?

 To begin with, I would like to highlight the difference between musculoskeletal conditions and other diseases in stem cell applications.
 Stem cell treatment in several diseases such as macular degeneration, cardiovascular and neurological conditions are under research and the results are ambiguous.
 However, this is not the case in musculoskeletal treatments.
 Stem cell treatments for musculoskeletal diseases have been researched extensively worldwide.
 There are also hundreds of clinical trials that are currently being done.

 There are several applications of stem cell treatment in musculoskeletal conditions.
 I would like to point out its usage in back pain as an example of evidence of the effectiveness of the treatment according to up-to-date research.
 Several structures cause back pain; intervertebral disc degeneration is one of the major causes.
-Researchers investigated the benefits of stem cell treatment in intervertebral disc disease and according to the review article Basso, et al., published in January 2017, intradiscal stem cell therapy provided an improvement of pain and function without any side effects apart from localized pain after the injection.
+Researchers investigated the benefits of stem cell treatment in intervertebral disc disease and according to the review article Basso, et al., published in January 2017, intradiscal regenerative medicine provided an improvement of pain and function without any side effects apart from localized pain after the injection.
 Furthermore, Pettine, Suzuki, Sand, & Murphy published in July 2017 their three-year follow-up of stem cell intradiscal injection for patients who were elected for surgery.
 They saved almost 77% of patients from surgical intervention and allowed them to maintain markedly improved pain and disability scores for the full three years.

-Is stem cell therapy legal in Canada?
+Is regenerative medicine legal in Canada?

 Regarding the regulations of stem cells, according to Health Canada’s Safety of Human Cells, Tissues and Organs for Transplantation Regulations (SOR/2017-119) (Health Canada, 2017), the autologous stem cell does not fall under the regulation.
 In the Application Section, Scope of Regulation, Non-application – various therapeutic products, it states: